 Black Friday started in the US in the early 1950’s.
 It marks the beginning of the Christmas shopping period, and whilst it started in the US, it has now been incorporated into almost every country’s retail calendar the world over.
 It is the Holy Grail for retail bargains.

-Now, as we all know, going bargain shopping can result in great outcomes for both your friends and family, and your wallet.
-However, it can also result in the heady kind of high that means you soon forget exactly what it is you were supposed to be looking for and end up draining your bank account (you haven’t yet paid your rent), because you found an antique set of lawn ornaments (you live in a 5th floor apartment), for only £980!
-(They were more than 75% off!
-BARGAIN!).
+Now, as we all know, sales shopping can result in great outcomes for both your friends and family and your wallet.
+However, it can also result in the heady kind of high that means you soon forget exactly what it is you were supposed to be looking for and end up draining your bank account (you haven’t paid your rent), because you found an antique set of lawn ornaments (you live in a 5th floor apartment), for only £980!
+(They were more than 75% off!).

-2. Make a budget of exactly how much you have to spend and stick to it.
+2. Make a budget and stick to it

-There is a great feeling of pressure on black Friday that if you don’t buy the deal you see RIGHT NOW then it will be gone before you can blink.
-But try to fight this urge to panic buy and take a little time to see if you can get a better deal on what you want from another store.
+There is a great feeling of pressure on Black Friday that if you don’t buy the deal you see immediately then it will be gone before you can blink.
+Although you may e aware that this is purely a sophisticated marketing technique it can still be difficult to ignore.
+However, try to fight this urge to panic buy and take all the time you need to shop around and see if you can get a better deal on what you want from another store.

-Remember, choose the deals that work for you, and remember that with the Oval Money ‘round up’ feature, you will also be making savings without even trying!
+Remember, choose the deals that work for you, and remember that with the Oval saving Steps you can still save whilst you shop.